schollz/supercollider-plugins/README.md

 ;install https://github.com/schollz/supercollider-plugins
 ```

-open script to install plugins.
+open script to install or uninstall the plugins.